nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given tag is non-existing.
+The given tag is non-existent.

     * 3b1.
 PlannerMD shows an error message.